fish-quant/fq-segmentation/docs/tools.md

 Once installed, ImJoy remembers the workspaces and plugins and you simply have to open the ImJoy app and select the workspace (which will be `cellpose`): [https://imjoy.io/#/app](https://imjoy.io/#/app)

-### Jupyter notebook for Python plugins
+### Running Python plugins
-Some of the provided plugins use code written in Python.
-In order for ImJoy this code, it can connect to a **Jupyter notebook**, which can be installed via Miniconda.
+Most of the provided plugins use Python for the processing.
+In order for ImJoy these plugins, you have to connect ImJoy to a **Jupyter notebook server**, which can be installed via Miniconda.
+Please note that this "server" can run on your local machine, so no data-transfer over the internet is taking place.

 Once you have the computational environment set up (see Installation), you start an Jupyter Notebook, to which ImJoy can connect: